Finite-momentum superconductivity in two-dimensional altermagnets with a Rashba-type spin-orbit coupling: Results based on the linearized gap equation

 \subsection{In-plane altermanget}

-We first show the phase diagram for the in-plane altermagnet in the $\so$-$\AM$ plane at a fixed temperature $T=0.01T_{\mathrm{c}}$ in Fig.~\ref{fig:inplane_T=0.01}(a).
+We first present the phase diagram for the in-plane altermagnet in the $\so$-$\AM$ plane at a fixed temperature of $T=0.01T_{\mathrm{c}}$ in Fig.~\ref{fig:inplane_T=0.01}(a).
 We set $\bm{n}=\hat{\bm{y}}$ in Eq.~\eqref{eq:hvector} for simplicity.
-As units of the temperature, the energies, and the momentum of Cooper pairs, we introduce the following quantities for $\so = \AM = 0$, respectively: $T_{\mathrm{c}}$, $\Delta_0$, and $q_0$, where $T_{\mathrm{c}}$ is the critical temperature, $\Delta_0=(\pi/e^{\gamma})k_{\mathrm{B}}T_{\mathrm{c}}$ is the $s$-wave superconducting gap at $T=0$, and $q_0 = \Delta_0/\varv_\mathrm{\mathrm{F}}$ with the Fermi velocity $\varv_{\mathrm{F}} = \sqrt{2\mu/m}$ corresponds to the inverse coherence-length.
-We set $\mu=50\Delta_0$ unless mentioned otherwise.
+As units of the temperature, the energies, and the momentum of Cooper pairs, we introduce the following quantities, respectively: $T_{\mathrm{c}}$, $\Delta_0$, and $q_0$, where $T_{\mathrm{c}}$ is the critical temperature, $\Delta_0=(\pi/e^{\gamma})k_{\mathrm{B}}T_{\mathrm{c}}$ is the $s$-wave superconducting gap at $T=0$, and $q_0 = \Delta_0/\varv_\mathrm{\mathrm{F}}$ with the Fermi velocity $\varv_{\mathrm{F}} = \sqrt{2\mu/m}$ corresponds to the inverse coherence-length, for $\so = \AM = 0$.
+We set $\mu=50\Delta_0$ , and introduce $\omega_{\mathrm{D}}=10\Delta_0$ as a cutoff energy and calculate $K(\bm{q})$ in the $\bm{k}$ space satisfying $|\xi_k|<\omega_{\mathrm{D}}$.
 The blue line in Fig.~\ref{fig:inplane_T=0.01}(a), along which $K_{\max} = 0$, accounts for the second-order transition between the superconducting state and the normal state.
 Below (Above) this line, $K_{\max} > 0$ ($K_{\max} < 0$), and thus the superconducting (normal) state is expected.
 The phase diagram consists of two superconducting states, both of which are the finite-momentum superconductivity.
-They are separated by the red line in Fig.~\ref{fig:inplane_T=0.01}(a), across which $\bm{q}_{\max}$ changes discontinuously.
-Thus, a first-order transition is expected, although this is based on the linearized analysis and requires the self-consistent calculation for further studies.
-The first-order transition line starts from the tricritical point $\mathsf{T}$ at $(\so^*/\Delta_0, \AM^*/\Delta_0)\approx(1.38, 1.51)$, which is on the second-order phase transition line between the two superconducting states and the normal state.
-One can see that the first-order transition takes place when $\so$ and $\AM$ are comparable.
-Along the green arrow ($\AM = 1.15\Delta_0$) indicated in Fig.~\ref{fig:inplane_T=0.01}(a), we show the changes in the Cooper pair momentum $\bm{q}_{\max}$ and the pairing structure in Figs.~\ref{fig:green-arrow}(a) and \ref{fig:green-arrow}(b), respectively.
-As seen from Fig.~\ref{fig:green-arrow}(a), the $y$-component of $\bm{q}_{\max}$ is zero in this range of $\so$, and the $x$-component changes its sign and magnitude when across the red line at $\so/\Delta_0 \sim 1.05$.
-Note that, when $\so$ is nonzero, $K(\bm{q})$ is not symmetric under the sign reversal of $q_x$ for $\bm{n} = \hat{\bm{y}}$ as shown in the inset of Fig.~\ref{fig:green-arrow}(a).
-In Fig.~\ref{fig:green-arrow}(b), the contribution to $K(\bm{q})$ from each pairing channel is shown.
-Corresponding to the discontinuous change in $\bm{q}_{\max}$, one can see that the dominant pairing of the Cooper pairs also switches from the inter-band pairing to the intra-band pairing with increasing $\so$.
-These details indicate that two different superconducting states correspond to the different pairing channels, accompanied by the discontinuous change of the optimal momentum of the Cooper pairs~\cite{helical_Zwicknagl_Jahns_Fulde_2017,topological-metal-liang-fu-2021}.
+They are separated by the red line shown in Fig.~\ref{fig:inplane_T=0.01}(a), across which $\bm{q}_{\max}$ changes discontinuously.
+Thus, a first-order transition is expected, although this is based on the linearized analysis and requires the self-consistent calculation as shown in Sec.~\ref{sec:self-consistent_AM}.
+The first-order transition line starts from the triple point $\mathsf{T}$ at $(\so^*/\Delta_0, \AM^*/\Delta_0)\approx(1.39, 1.51)$, which is on the second-order phase transition line between the two superconducting states and the normal state.
+We show the Cooper-pair momentum along the second-order phase transition line in Fig.~\ref{fig:inplane_T=0.01}(b), from which one can confirm the coexistence of the two different finite-momentum states as well as the normal state at $\mathsf{T}$.
+We also note that most of the phase boundary, the Cooper-pair momentum is along the $x$ direction, but only for small $\so$ region the $y$ component appears.
+The orientation of the Cooper-pair momentum is discussed in Appendix\ref{sec:orientation_of_q}, and in the following we focus on the case where the momentum is along the $x$ direction.